Search

 Other regulations

-The course cannot be part of a degree together with a course whose content matches the content of this course in whole or in part.
+• The course cannot be included in a degree with another course whose content fully or partially corresponds to the content of this course.

-• If a student has a decision from the Swedish Defense University on special educational support due to a disability, the examiner may decide on alternative forms of examination for the student.
+• If the Swedish Defence University has formally decided that the student is entitled to receive special educational support due to a disability, the examiner may decide on alternative forms of examination for the student.